CarolDoudouCao/1Long-Term-and-Geographic-Variation-in-Body-Size-Among-Chinese-Populations/README.md

 - Conducted using Markov Chain Monte Carlo (MCMC) methods with the Metropolis-Hastings algorithm.
 - Implemented in R using the `brms` package for Bayesian modeling and `rstan` for computation.

-### Thin Plate Splines (TPS)
+### Visualizations
-- Applied to smooth Bayesian-modeled femur length data, addressing computational strain and uneven sampling by segmenting data into time periods and reducing the dataset for clarity.
+- **Thin Plate Splines (TPS)** was applied to smooth Bayesian-modeled femur length data, addressing computational strain and uneven sampling by segmenting data into time periods and reducing the dataset for clarity.
 ---

 This study seeks to provide a comprehensive framework for understanding how environmental, historical, and cultural factors influence body size variation in Chinese populations over time.
 Scripts and datasets are included for replication and further exploration.